 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A person or thing whose nature, value, or significance cannot be determined or is not yet known.‘the producers replaced her with an unknown quantity’
+A person or thing whose nature, value, or significance cannot be determined or is not yet known:‘the producers replaced her with an unknown quantity’‘a student ensemble is always something of an unknown quantity’

 - ‘Perhaps they'll land on some desolate planet where rock & roll is an unknown quantity.’